Board Pass Rate

 Within our non-profit Graduate Medical Education Safety-Net Consortium model, learners are immersed in community venues where they are most needed, increasing their long-term likelihood of working in such settings after completing their training.
 As a testament to the program, more than 50 percent of National Family Medicine residents have gone on to practice in underserved locations.
 Our training model follows the national Beyond Flexner movement, focused on training community-minded health professionals as agents of more equitable healthcare.

-Residents who complete our program are well prepared for American Osteopathic Board of Family Medicine (AOBFM) board certification and successful careers in primary care.
+Residents who complete our program are well prepared for American Osteopathic Board of Family Practice (AOBFP) and/or American Board of Family Medicine (ABFM) certification, as well as for successful careers in primary care.

 Interested in Applying?